mezcel/electron-container/README.md

 > This is the social version of a previous Jquery-Mobile app I made a while back.
 The only thing new is the Electron and SocketIO implementation.

-> Not sure if this would be considered a fork of the Heroku app version or considered a whole new version. v4.2 or v5
+> Not sure if this would be considered a 'fork off the Heroku app versio'n or considered a whole 'new version', v4.2 or v5

-Note: At the moment this is just a desktop application.
-The mobile display is no good.
-The Jqm is not looking like my older applications of JQM.
-Perhaps looking into React may hadle the visuals a bit better.
 ---

 ### Personal Objective Note::